(Kathmandu, Chitwan, Pokhara)

 At Machan Wildlife Resort, a team of expert naturalists has been formed under the leadership of Dr. Charles Ramble, an anthropologist and naturalist with wide experience of Nepal.
 They will share their knowledge of the jungle’s flora and fauna as they guide you on elephant back and in Land Rovers, on nature walks and bird-watching excursions.
 Canoeing is done in traditional dugout canoes which will give you a tranquil crocodile’s-eye view of the jungle.
 Only a few miles drive upstream is the villages of the Danwar tribal community, who will allow you a glimpse into the lives of the jungle dwellers of Nepal.
 When the spirit of the explorer-adventurers is strongest, we will trek with you into the dense forests of the Churia hills, the last domain in Chitwan where wild elephants still roam.
 Hidden in this remote region are the remains of ancient settlements that the jungle has reclaimed.

-Meet your driver and English speaking guide for a private transfer from Chitwan to Pokhara.
+Meet your driver for a private transfer from Chitwan to Pokhara.

 The party will be met by our trek guide and transferred to our walk start point.
 This drive will take one hour.
 We will stop along the way to photograph the breathtaking panoramas of the Annapurnas.
 Upon arrival at the village of Lumle situated at an altitude of 1610m, we begin our one and a half hour walk to the Gurung village Majgaun.
 After some 45 minutes, we arrive at the village of Chandrakot situated at an altitude of 1580m.
 From this village, there are spectacular views of Annapurna South, the sacred and unclimbed Fishtail Mountain or Machhapuchhare and the surrounding Modi valley.
 From Chandrakot, our walk takes us through a forested area along a well worn trail for a further 45 minutes to the Gurung lodge which is situated at an altitude of 1450m.
 After lunch, you will be escorted to the local village of Majhgaun.
 There will be an information session at a local house which is owned and lived in by one of our lodge staff.
 The contents of the house will also illustrate how the local people live, together with the tools and implements of day to day traditional village life.
 On the way to the village which is only 15 minutes walk from the lodge, we will visit the local school.